openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 They will:

-* Verify the report
+#.
+Verify the report.
-* Reply to the reporter
+#.
+Reply to the reporter.
-* Forward operator-specific vulnerabilities to any relevant Open edX operators
+#.
+Forward operator-specific disclosures to the relevant Open edX operator.
-* Score the severity of the disclosure
+#.
+Identify the affected Open edX repositories.
-* Identify the affected repositories
+#.
+Score the severity of the vulnerability.
-* Open a GitHub repository security advisory for the vulnerability in the relevant repositories
+#.
+Open a GitHub security advisory in relevant repositories.
-* Notify the Open edX maintainers of those repositories of the vulnerability
+#.
+Notify the maintainers of the vulnerable repositories.

 The Security Working Group gives security severity and remediation advice to maintainers
 ----------------------------------------------------------------------------------------
 The Security Working Group is responsible for advising on security and providing security-scoring-as-a-service for maintainers.

-Maintainers are encouraged and welcome to email security@openedx.org with any security questions they would like advice on.
-The Security Working Group will do their best to provide good security advice.
+Maintainers are welcomed to email security@openedx.org anytime they need security advice.
+The Security Working Group will do their best advise.

-The Security Working Group will also score incoming vulnerabilities using the `Common Vulnerability Scoring System (CVSS), version 3.1`_.
+The Security Working Group will also score incoming vulnerability disclosures using the `Common Vulnerability Scoring System (CVSS), version 3.1`_.
 This system provides a way to score vulernabilities from 0.0 to 10.0, which map to a severity of Low, Medium, High, or Critical.

-This numerical score and qualitative severity rating will be provided to maintainers so they are better informed on how severe the vulnerability is and have a sense of how important it may be to interrupt their work on the repository to resolve the vulnerability.
+The Security Working Group will provide this numerical score and qualitative severity rating when notifying maintainers.
+This is so maintainers are better informed on how severe the vulnerability is and have a sense of how important it may be to interrupt their work on the repository to resolve the vulnerability.

 .. _Common Vulnerability Scoring System (CVSS), version 3.1: https://www.first.org/cvss/v3.1/specification-document